gvwilson/thirdbit/_posts/2018/05/2018-05-06-cigarettes-and-shopify.md

 than it is to ask people close to home to make hard choices, but I don't think I get to do the former if I'm not willing to do the latter.

-I've also discovered that calling people out close to home gives me hope in a way that righteous rage against distant monsters does not.
+I've also discovered that trying to hold people accountable close to home gives me hope in a way that righteous rage against distant monsters does not.
-Just like no single cigarette will give someone cancer, no single hard question will make them decide to live up to their principles, but I believe that each one might improve the odds, and that belief is important right now.
+Just as no single cigarette will give someone cancer, no single hard question will make them decide to live up to their principles, but each one might improve the odds, and believing that is important right now.

-It wasn't actually cancer that killed my dad in the end: it was the aftershock of the surgery to take the tumor out of his chest.
-I don't know how to work that into this analogy.
-All I know is that I'd rather make people feel uncomfortable than lose another argument with him.
+I know some people find my stridency awkward, but I'd rather make them uncomfortable than lose another argument with my dad.